hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/107_the_philosophy_of_ishwara.md

 retain their individual mind even after liberation and to remain distinct will have ample opportunity of realising their aspirations and enjoying the blessing of the qualified Brahman.
-These are they who have been spoken of in the *Bhâgavata Purâna* thus: "O king, such are the, glorious qualities of the Lord that the sages whose only pleasure is in the Self, and from whom all fetters have fallen off, even they love the Omnipresent with the love that is for love's sake."
-These are they who are spoken of by the Sânkhyas as getting merged in nature in this cycle, so that, after attaining perfection, they may come out in the next as lords of world-systems.
+These are they who have been spoken of in the *Bhāgavata Purāna* thus: "O king, such are the, glorious qualities of the Lord that the sages whose only pleasure is in the Self, and from whom all fetters have fallen off, even they love the Omnipresent with the love that is for love's sake."
+These are they who are spoken of by the Sānkhyas as getting merged in nature in this cycle, so that, after attaining perfection, they may come out in the next as lords of world-systems.
 But none of these ever becomes equal to God (Ishvara).
 Those who attain to that state where there is neither